mario3219/c-labb/project/news-project/README.md

 ## building with make

-`make` in the clientserver directory builds the library (in lib/libclientserver.a) and the example programs myclient and myserver (in the example directory).
+`make` in the clientserver directory builds the library (in lib/libclientserver.a) and the programs myclient and myserver.

 For cleaning, use `make clean` and `make distclean`.